Health and wellbeing

 Your leadership portfolio

-Once you have taken the Welcome Ambassador pledge you can collect and wear a Welcome Ambassador badge, and earn a Welcome Ambassador T-shirt by participating in activities such as Freshers’ Fayre and Ambassador-led Welcome Events.
+Once you have taken the Welcome Ambassador pledge you can collect and wear a Welcome Ambassador badge, and you could earn a Welcome Ambassador T-shirt by participating in activities such as Freshers’ Fayre and Ambassador-led Welcome Events.

 You can also start recording your leadership activities in your leadership portfolio.
 This consists of informal leadership activities in your everyday student life, such as bystander intervention incidents, as well as activities in more formal leadership roles such as UPSU Group committee, Course Rep, Peer Assisted Learning Mentor, etc.